Bekim Balaj: Sturm Graz

 On 26 July 2019, he signed a contract with Austrian club Sturm Graz for the term of 2 years with a 1-year extension option.

 Nizhny Novgorod

 On 21 July 2021, he returned to Russian Premier League and joined FC Nizhny Novgorod.
 On 16 January 2022, his contract with Nizhny Novgorod was terminated by mutual consent.

 Boluspor

 On 30 January 2022, Balaj returned to Turkey and signed with Boluspor.

 Vllaznia return

 On 18 January 2023, Vllaznia announced to have signed Balaj on a three-year contract, with the striker returning to his hometown club after thirteen years.
 Vllaznia reportedly beat the competition of Tirana and Partizani, who were also interested in signing the player.
 He was presented on the same day and reportedly became the highest paid player of the Kategoria Superiore, earning €12,000 a month.

+In December 2025, Balaj was awarded the "Ballon D'or Albania" as the best footballer in Albania for that year.